Mamiololo01/Developing-a-Three-Tier-Architecture-using-Docker-Containers-Swarm/README.md

 First, we start by creating our VPC and subnets.
 We will create each subnet in a different availability zone per our high availability requirements:

+Next I need to create two different security groups.
+One for our Manager node and one for our worker nodes.

+These security group rules will allow communication between the manager node and the worker nodes on the necessary ports, while restricting access from other sources.
+By applying these rules, I can ensure that the Docker Swarm cluster is configured securely and can communicate smoothly between the instances, while preventing unauthorized access or attacks from outside the cluster.

+Here are the ingress and egress rules for my manager node security group: